 The course provides an advanced perspective on the use of Human Resource Development (HRD) in enhancing the competitive advantage of organizations through the build-up of the intellectual and learning system capacities of the organization in order to cope with a rapidly changing customer focused environment.
 The concept of the Learning Organization is developed through the perspective of the HRD policies and actions required to develop and change organizations through their human capital and capabilities.
-Prerequisite: MBA-661
+Prerequisite MBA-661 recruitment, placement, and selection.
+It describes an in-depth analysis of the statistical concepts, techniques, and tools utilized by HR managers to effectively and efficiently recruit and select individuals in an organizational setting.
+Theories, principles, and the legal aspects involved in the recruitment process will also be addressed.
+The use of recruitment forecasting tools (such as regression and timeseries) for workforce planning will be addressed.
+Prerequisite MBA-661